 Harassment and bullying are not tolerated under any circumstances at school.
 If students feel they are being harassed or bullied they should speak to a teacher or a parent as soon as possible.
-The action that follows will be decided on in consultation with Wellbeing and Academic Mentors, the Deputy Head of Pre Senior Year 9 and the Head of Pre Senior Year 9.
+The action that follows will be decided on in consultation with Wellbeing and Academic Mentors, the Deputy Head of Pre Senior School and the Head of Pre Senior School.

 Students should approach their Mentor if a problem arises, otherwise they should approach a teacher with whom they feel comfortable.
-All students will be taken through the Harassment Policy early in the year.
-A full copy of this policy can be found on Zenith and the School's website.
+All students will be taken through the Bullying Prevention and Intervention Policy early in the year.
+A full copy of this policy can be found on Zenith and the School's website and within the Behavioural Expectations Framework.